dsp2003/clef/README.md

 + CLeF - Common - GG Nightly.
 For Nightly Glad Giraffe Update 0 (September 21)

+Optional (with conditions):

 + CLeF - Custom Race Patch.
 Patches single object in Tier 2 ships of various custom races in order to give player access to working fuel hatch interface.

++ CLeF - Extra (FU).
+Compatibility bridge and features from Frackin' Universe mod.

-+ CLeF - Extra (For ES).
-Adds Enhanced Storage mod functionality for CLeF storage objects.
++ CLeF - Extra (ES).
+Compatibility bridge and features from Enhanced Storage mod.

 + CLeF - Extra (No ES).
 Extra features that are incompatible with Enhanced Storage mod.